 Minoxidil

-Minoxidil is a medication originally developed to treat high blood pressure, but also plays an important role in the treatment of hair loss.
-It is one of the few drugs approved by the US Food and Drug Administration (FDA) to treat androgenetic Alopecia (hereditary hair loss) in men and women.
+Minoxidil is a medication originally developed to treat high blood pressure, but it also plays an important role in the treatment of hair loss.
+It is one of the few medications approved by the U.S. Food and Drug Administration (FDA) for the treatment of androgenetic alopecia Alopecia (hereditary hair loss) in men and women.

 Mechanism of action

-The exact way minoxidil works in treating hair loss is not fully understood.
-However, it is believed to dilate the blood vessels in the scalp, resulting in improved blood supply and increased oxygen and nutrient delivery to the hair follicles.
-This improved care can help weakened Hair follicles to revitalize, slow down or even reverse the hair loss process and promote hair growth.
+The exact mechanism of action of minoxidil in the treatment of hair loss is not fully understood.
+However, it is believed to dilate the blood vessels in the scalp, leading to improved blood flow and increased oxygen and nutrient delivery to the hair follicles.
+This improved supply may help to regenerate weakened hair follicles Hair follicles to revitalize, slow down or even reverse the hair loss process and promote hair growth.

 • Topical solution : In concentrations of 2% and 5%, applied directly to the scalp.

-• Foam : A popular alternative to the solution, particularly preferred by those with sensitive scalps.
+• Foam : A popular alternative to the solution, especially preferred by people with sensitive scalps.

 Application and results